Robley D. Evans (physicist): Biography

+Career

 He accepted a job offer at Massachusetts Institute of Technology (MIT) and he drove, with his wife Gwen, their first son Richard, and their adopted daughter Nadia, from California to Massachusetts in the summer of 1934.
 Robley Evans in 1934 taught MIT's (and the USA's) first course in nuclear physics.
 At MIT, he was an assistant professor from 1934 to 1938, an associate professor from 1938 to 1945, and a full professor from 1945 to 1972, when he retired as professor emeritus.
 In 1935 he established MIT's Radioactivity Center (a multidisciplinary endeavor) and directed it until his retirement in 1972.
 After retiring from the MIT faculty, he was a consultant at MIT and at the Mayo Clinic.
 He was the author or co-author of more than 200 scientific articles.

 In the early 1930s he developed the meter-arc method (sometimes called the Evans method).

 Evans was one of the world's first scientists to investigate radium's effects on human health.

 He did research on the radium exposure of former workers (called Radium Girls) who applied radioactive luminescent paint to clock faces and were instructed to form pointed tips on the paint brushes by applying moisture from their lips.
 He also did research on health problems caused by ill-advised use, in the 1920s, of radium in medicine, tonics, body adornment, or amusing novelty.
 The notorious case of Eben Byers, who died in March 1932, after taking over 1,000 doses of Radithor, received considerable publicity and alerted the general public to the dangers of radioactive substances.

 In 1938 Evans instigated and chaired the Conference on Applied Nuclear Physics, which was held in October 1940 and was jointedly sponsored by MIT and the American Institute of Physics.
 In 1938 he was the director for the construction of MIT's Markle Cyclotron, which became operational in 1939, and produced radioisotopes that were sent to dozens of medical research centers and companies.
 The cyclotron was operational for about 3 decades.
 The cyclotron's first product was iodine-130, which, with a half-life of 12 hours, was far more useful medicinally than iodine-128, which had a half-life of 25 minutes.
 For many years, physicians and researchers have used iodine-131, which has an even longer half-life of about 8 days.